andrewblais/mathWithPython/README.md

 From the most recent Jupyter notebooks:

--   🧮 **Pseudo-inverse Exploration** — Compute and verify pseudoinverses using multiple techniques
+-   🧮 **Pseudo-inverse Exploration** — Compute and verify pseudoinverses using multiple techniques.
--   🔁 **Left & Right Inverses for Non-Square Matrices** — Explore solvability in under/overdetermined systems
+-   🔁 **Left & Right Inverses for Non-Square Matrices** — Explore solvability in under/overdetermined systems.
--   🧠 **Step-by-Step Matrix Inversion** — Manual breakdown of the algorithm behind inverting a matrix
+-   🧠 **Step-by-Step Matrix Inversion** — Manual breakdown of the algorithm behind inverting a matrix.
--   📊 **Multivariate Outlier Detection** — Use distance-based metrics to spot and visualize outliers
+-   📊 **Multivariate Outlier Detection** — Use distance-based metrics to spot and visualize outliers.
--   📉 **Z-scores vs Trimmed Means** — Compare robustness of standard vs trimmed methods in outlier removal
+-   📉 **Z-scores vs Trimmed Means** — Compare robustness of standard vs trimmed methods in outlier removal.
--   🎯 **Probability vs Odds** — Interactive explanation of odds vs probability, useful for classification models
+-   🎯 **Probability vs Odds** — Interactive explanation of odds vs probability, useful for classification models.

 ---